 What is Glamping?

-Glamping derives its name from Glamorous Camping, a form of camping involving accommodation and facilities more luxurious than those associated with traditional camping.
+Glamping derives its name from Glamorous Camping, a form of camping involving accommodation and facilities more luxurious than those associated with traditional camping where you would need to make sure you have all your camping essentials.
 No stress about setting up tents, leaky air mattresses or scurrying across the camping site with a roll of toilet paper; instead the pure luxury of high-quality mattresses, a well-equipped kitchen and a private shower and toilet.

 I have been asked how glamorous glamping really is in real life.
 I only have one experience of this so far so I did need to look up some top tips myself but at The Dandelion Hideaway, they combine the cosy feeling of camping with the luxury of a cottage.
 Yes, you are staying in a canvas tent, but apart from the lack of electricity and morning freshness you are living in luxury and these canvas cottages are of a higher standard than some cottages I have stayed in!